Optimal Estimation of the Binned Mask-Free Power Spectrum, Bispectrum, and Trispectrum on the Full Sky: Tensor Edition: Introduction

 In \citep{Philcox:2023uwe} we introduced a formalism for efficient and accurate computation of $N$-point functions sourced by scalar fields on the two-sphere.
 Starting from the theoretical likelihood for the observed field, this derived optimal estimators for scalar polyspectra, which, by definition, had minimum variance in the Gaussian limit (following previous work including \citep{1997PhRvD..55.5895T,1998ApJ...499..555T,Hamilton:2005kz,Hamilton:2005ma,Hamilton:1999uw,2011MNRAS.417....2S,2015arXiv150200635S,2021PhRvD.103j3504P,Philcox:2021ukg}).
 A slight generalization of these allowed for polyspectra to be efficiently computed using arbitrary weighting schemes (allowing for any linear masking, inpainting, deprojection, \textit{et cetera}), utilizing iterated spherical harmonic transforms \citep{Philcox:2023uwe}, which become highly efficient on large scales.
 An important feature of such estimates is that they are unbiased, \textit{i.e.}\ they deconvolve all mask- and beam-induced effects such that the output spectra can be directly compared to theoretical models.
-The physical utility of these has already been demonstrated: in \citep{PhilcoxCMB}, we performed the first measurement of the parity-odd component of the \textit{Planck} CMB trispectrum, placing strong constraints on parity-breaking models of the early Universe, and refuting (scalar) inflationary-interpretation of recent results from galaxy surveys \citep{Philcox:2022hkh,Hou:2022wfj,Cabass:2022oap}.
+The physical utility of these has already been demonstrated: in \citep{PhilcoxCMB}, we performed the first measurement of the parity-odd component of the \textit{Planck} CMB trispectrum, placing strong constraints on parity-breaking models of the early Universe, \resub{and refuting (scalar) inflationary interpretation of the recent claims of parity-violation in galaxy survey data \citep{Philcox:2022hkh,Hou:2022wfj,Cabass:2022oap}.}